 And you printed out the recipes you added to the meal plan during step 4.

-So now, just go one day at a time and list out ingredients you need to buy for each recipe.
+- Just go one day at a time and list out ingredients you need to buy for each recipe.
 (Remember, your printed recipes are all in your binder!!)
 Check your freezer, fridge, and pantry as you plan and see what you already have on hand.

 Over time, this monthly meal planning system will allow you to use ingredients more efficiently and throw less food out.
 Win!

-The Power of the Magical Fridge List
+TIP – The Power of the Magical Fridge List

 I keep a magnetic pad on my fridge and any time I run out of something, I add it to the list.
 I almost NEVER make a special trip to the store for an item, with the exception of coffee or cream or medicine/ sick kid items. #momlife